SquarerFive/two/README.md

 * BUT any marketplace assets (including UE4 free assets -eg : animStarterPack) are not available on this repository as they belong to Epic Games (and other authors too!).

-* However if you want to help with development - join my [Discord Server](https:://discord.gg/tnVGGRm) (if you have UE4 installed and a Quixel license, I can send you the UE4 animation assets and megascans).
+* However if you want to help with development - join the official [Discord Server](https://discord.gg/x98DEFy) (if you have UE4 installed and a Quixel license, I can send you the UE4 animation assets and megascans).